MarijQ/Personal-Health-Dashboard/README.md

 ## Directory Structure

 The final Django project is contained in the folder "health_dashboard".
-Below is a summarized tree of the project's essential files and folders.
+Below is a summarised tree of the project's essential files and folders.

 ```
 ├── requirements.txt          # Python dependencies